1984 Syrian coup attempt: Consequences

 In what at first seemed a compromise, Rifaat was made vice-president with responsibility for security affairs, but this proved a wholly nominal post.
 Rifaat was then sent to the Soviet Union on "an open-ended working visit".
 At May, 27, he went into exile.
 His closest supporters and others who had failed to prove their loyalty to Hafez were purged from the army and Ba'ath Party in the years that followed.
 The Defense Brigades were reduced by 30,000–35,000 men (and to 18,000 men later), and their role was assumed by the Republican Guard.
 Later, Defence Brigades was dismantled at all and merged into the Syrian Arab Armed Forces expanding the Republican Guard and 14th Special Forces Division.
 The rump force then became the 569th Armored Division which later became the 4th Armoured Division.
 Makhluf, the Republican Guard commander was promoted to major general, and Hafez's son Bassel al-Assad, then an army major, became influential in the guard.

 Hafez stopped counting on Rifaat and seeing him as his successor, choosing instead his eldest son Bassel Assad.
+However, Bassel died in a car accident in 1994, which led to Hafez choosing the younger Bashar Assad, who was studying ophthalmology in London, to become his successor, which then occurred after his death in 2000 and Bashar became the president that same year; although he ruled for 24 years until he and the entire Assad dynasty was overthrown in 2024.